-Intermediate Visual Programming: (SF 50159) Open to youth in Computer Science Visual Based Programming

-Exhibit a program using Scratch (or other simple graphic programming) that you have downloaded from the internet and modified.
+Intermediate Visual Programming: (SF 50159) Open to youth in Computer Science Visual Based ProgrammingExhibit a program using Scratch (or other simple graphic programming) that you have downloaded from the internet and modified.
 Compare the two programs and demonstrate the changes you made to the original program; OR create an animated storybook using Scratch (or other simple graphical programming language).
 All exhibits must include something visual, such as a poster or printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.

-Advanced Visual Programming: (SF 50160) Open to youth in Computer Science Visual Based Programming

-Exhibit a video game you have created in Scratch (or other simple graphic programming).
+Advanced Visual Programming: (SF 50160) Open to youth in Computer Science Visual Based ProgrammingExhibit a video game you have created in Scratch (or other simple graphic programming).
 All exhibits must include something visual, such as a poster or printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.

-Website Design: (SF 50161) Open to youth in Computer Science Visual or Text Based Programming
+Website Design: (SF 50161) Open to youth in any Computer Science Project Area

-Exhibit an original website that you have designed.
+Exhibit an original website that you have designed using a programming language such as HTML (cannot be made with website builder like Wix or Squarespace).
 Internet access will not be provided, so exhibitors must supply their own internet hot spot, or the website must be hosted on the exhibitor's computer.
 All exhibits must include something visual, such as a poster or printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit time.

-Computer Open Source / Innovation CS (SF50162) Open to youth enrolled in Computer Science Text-Based Programming or robotics project).
+Text Based/Open-Source Computer Science (SF50162) Open to youth enrolled in any Computer Science or robotics project

-Demonstrate the skills and knowledge you have gained through the computer project.
+Demonstrate the skills and knowledge you have gained through the Computer Science project using a text based programing language (Python, Java, C, etc.).
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
 Your exhibit should not fit in the other exhibit options for this project.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
-Exhibits in this class may also demonstrate successful application of open source (publicly available) computing software and/or hardware, such as Raspberry Pi® and Linux® to accomplish a task.
+Exhibits in this class may also demonstrate successful application of open source (publicly available) computing software and/or hardware, such as Raspberry Pi and Linux, to accomplish a task.
 All exhibits must include something visual, such as a poster or printed copy of a digital presentation or programing flowchart, which will remain on display during the exhibition.
 Exhibits in this area will be judged on the computer science programming.
-Youth enrolled in a robotics project should choose this class if you want the exhibit to be judged on the programming of the robot.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.
+Exhibits in this class must be able to fit on no more than a 3' x 2' space (or ground footprint).

-Computer Science Ready4Life Challenge (SF 50164)
+Computer Science Ready4Life Challenge